Are we doing the best we can...

 ...in preparing a sustainable future of interested, informed young learners for the future leaps and bounds of music and technology in the 21st Century?

-The midge is a tiny DIY synthesiser and multidisciplinary learning tool, created by Ciaran Frame to teach students about the fundamentals of music, technology and electronics, and how they all fit together.
-It is a semi-modular circuit board designed and manufactured for this specific purpose.
+The midge is a tiny DIY synthesiser and multidisciplinary learning tool, created by Ciaran Frame and Fergus Dixon to teach students about the fundamentals of music, technology and electronics, and how they all fit together.
+It is a semi-modular circuit board designed and manufactured for use in STEAM classrooms.
 I’m looking to unlock new and exciting avenues for music performance and composition, and I can’t wait to see what students unlock as well.

 At its core, the midge is simply a buzzer (a small speaker) and a battery.
 From this simple concept comes a near limitless world of musical investigations and educational possibilities.
 The midge works the same way as the fundamental core of most synthesizers, starting with an oscillator.
 Through programming and circuit construction, users can learn about creating sound waves (and thus melodies and textures) through both digital and analogue methods.
 The board itself is split into two separate modules, each outputting their signal to to the buzzer in the middle.
 By itself, the midge makes no sound at all.
 Users must first ‘activate’ one of the modules.